COLLEGE OF MEDICINE

 Its mission and vision is to remain as the leading national institution of health care for the Filipino people, with a more dynamic networking system with other government and non-governmental health organizations so that more beneficiaries can avail of its services.
 It provides leadership in training and developing competent, dedicated, humane and ethical professional workers and endeavors to extend these services to other health workers in the country.

-- As a teaching hospital, the PGH is the training and clinical research center of the UPCM.
-Its programs include: undergraduate training for LU III and IV students, ambulatory medicine for LU V students and integrated clinical clerkship for VI students, internship for LU VII, clinical residency and fellowship training.
+- As a teaching hospital, it is the training and clinical research center of the UPCM.
+Its programs include: undergraduate training for LU III and IV students, ambulatory medicine for LU V students, clinical clerkship for VI students, internship for LU VII, clinical residency and fellowship training.

-- As a research center, the hospital provides a venue of clinical method for research opportunities for all health workers.
+- As a research center, the hospital provides a venue to conduct clinical research for all health workers.

-The Medical Library (known as Florentino B. Herrera Jr. Medical Library) provides quality support to the instructional, research and extension programs of the UPCM.
+Soon to rise is a multi-story building that will have Medical Library (known as Florentino B. Herrera Jr Medical Library).
+The Library provides quality support to the instructional, research and extension programs of the UPCM.
 It is the largest among the College Libraries in U.P.
 Manila and probably the country’s most extensive and current repository of information in the medical sciences.

 The library, located on the first floor of the College of Public Health Building is geared towards the curricular and research needs of the College of Public Health.
 Its collection includes films, filmstrips, slides, microfilm CD-ROM, videotapes and special collections (local or Filipiniana materials), and pamphlets.

-Each clinical department has its own library which students can use.
+Each basic science and clinical department has its own library which students can use.

 ADMISSION TO THE COLLEGE OF MEDICINE

-The Committee on Admissions has the authority to determine the criteria of selection and to recommend and select who among the applicants are qualified students.
+The Committee on Admissions, a 9 member committee elected by the College Council of UPCM, is mandated to implement the admission policy.
+Headed by a Chairperson, the Committee recommends and selects who among the applicants are qualified students.
 Selection is based on intellectual and personal preparedness of the applicant.

 Applicants may apply either as Direct or Lateral entrants to the Doctor of Medicine Program of the UP College of Medicine.
 Applicants may also apply to the MD-PhD Program.